-- 250. We recognize that progress towards the achievement of the goals needs to be assessed and accompanied by targets and indicators while taking into account different national circumstances, capacities and levels of development. - 251.
-We recognize that there is a need for global, integrated and scientifically-based information on sustainable development.
-In this regard, we request the relevant bodies of the United Nations system, within their respective mandates, to support regional economic commissions to collect and compile national inputs in order to inform this global effort.
-We further commit to mobilizing financial resources and capacity building, particularly for developing countries, to achieve this endeavor.
+250. We recognize that progress towards the achievement of the goals needs to be assessed and accompanied by targets and indicators, while taking into account different national circumstances, capacities and levels of development.

+251. We recognize that there is a need for global, integrated and scientifically based information on sustainable development.
+In this regard, we request the relevant bodies of the United Nations system, within their respective mandates, to support the regional economic commissions in collecting and compiling national inputs in order to inform this global effort.
+We further commit to mobilizing financial resources and capacity-building, particularly for developing countries, to achieve this endeavour.